Lithium Batteries and Thermal Runaway

 We have a 1000-Ahr lithium battery bank tucked away under a bed in a room, which is difficult to get to at the best of times.
 However, we are very conscious of possible lithium battery thermal runaway and have planned procedures specifically for this scenario in our Crew Manual.

-To help warn of a thermal runaway, the Crew Manual states 5 indicators, most controlled via a quality Battery Management System (BMS).
+Proactive warnings help warn of a thermal runaway.
+The Crew Manual clearly states 5 indicators, mostly controlled via a quality Battery Management System (BMS):

-The key to our system is a quality Battery Management System (BMS), quality being the operative word.
+The key to a lithium system is a quality Battery Management System (BMS), quality being the operative word.

 From a ‘Reactive’ Thermal Runaway Point-of-view

-• The crew would correctly use the first fire extinguisher and start placing retardant on the battery area, providing a false sense of security that they doing the right thing.
-In fact, it could place the crew at a disadvantage in many ways.
+• Even by crew correctly using the fire extinguisher and placing retardant on the lithium battery area where they think there is a possible fire, provides a false sense of security thinking they doing the right thing.

-• A good Vessel Manual provides clarity for all crew, following simple, short read-and-do procedures, and makes exceptionally good safety sense in this particular situation.
-Having an idea on how to tackle any fire on board a vessel, let alone a thermal runaway, while expecting the crew to be mind-readers, will not be too successful.
+• A good Vessel Manual provides clarity for all crew following simple, short read-and-do procedures, making exceptionally good safety sense particularly in this situation.
+Having an idea on how to tackle any fire on board a vessel, let alone a thermal runaway, is mandatory.

-• Be armed with your information, ask questions and do your homework very well if you are venturing off into Lithium on your own.
+• Be armed with your research, ask questions and do your homework very well if you are venturing off into Lithium on your own.
+Legally, you have a duty-of-care, not only for yourself, but those around you such as in a marina, hardstand, or even at anchor with others in the vicinity.
+Most Insurers now require written proof of professional installation.

-• We have since sold our generator, we don’t use shore power, and have got rid of the gas system (except for the obligatory BBQ).
-It’s all running from Lithium powered by solar and have been extremely happy three years on.
+• We have sold our generator, we don’t use shore power, and have got rid of the gas system (except for the obligatory BBQ).
+It’s all running from Lithium powered by solar and have been extremely happy three years on (2023).

 • There are very good quality lithium battery suppliers out there.
 Do your homework and stay safe.